How should I organize my galleries?

 Here are a few important examples - you don’t need to create them all at once:

-- Client galleries (use the Private gallery preset.
+- Client galleries (use the Private gallery with general password preset.
 This section will be hidden on your website.)

-- Archive / Stock / Fine-art prints… (use the Public archive/ecommerce gallery preset)
+- Archive / Stock / Fine-art prints… (use the Public gallery or gallery protected by a parent gallery preset)

 - Blog (use the Blog preset)